Austin E. Quigley Black Box Theatre

 - A front elevation sketch (to scale) to illustrate the production’s lighting equipment positions.The Director of Technical Services (located in University Event Management) is available to assist in the creation of this technical document.

-Criteria for approval of a Production Proposal includes overall professional quality of the proposed event, a primary intent that coincides with the SDA programming mission, a description attesting to the proper use of the space, and a proven track record of past production experiences relative to the organization’s ability as a production team and/or sponsoring organization to successfully mount a production.
+Criteria for approval of a Production Proposal includes overall professional quality of the proposed event, a primary intent that coincides with Student Engagement's programming mission, a description attesting to the proper use of the space, and a proven track record of past production experiences relative to the organization’s ability as a production team and/or sponsoring organization to successfully mount a production.

 Proposals should be submitted as soon as possible to better chances of securing an approval, but no later than five weeks in advance of the proposed move-in date (or the first Friday of classes for that semester, which ever is later).

-The submission of the proposal is the beginning of an ongoing conversation with the SDA Performing Arts Manager, the aim of which is to lead to the approval of the project.
+The submission of the proposal is the beginning of an ongoing conversation with Student Engagement advisers, the aim of which is to lead to the approval of the project.
 The conversation will review the proposed production plan and highlight any issues which will need to be modified before the proposal is approved.
-Once approved, the Producer will coordinate a meeting with the Performing Arts Manager and the Director of Technical Service from UEM to finalize the details and schedule for the production.
+Once approved, the Producer will coordinate a meeting with Student Engagement from UEM to finalize the details and schedule for the production.

-The Producer is responsible for notifying the Performing Arts Manager as well as Lerner UEM Management as soon as a booking cancellation is necessary.
+The Producer is responsible for notifying Student Engagement as well as Lerner UEM Management as soon as a booking cancellation is necessary.
 Lerner Hall cancellation policies apply.
 For more information, please consult the University Event Management website.

 Each production is required to attend a minimum of two meetings (Proposal Discussion Meeting and Tech Schedule Confirmation Meeting) to discuss the production proposal and to finalize the production schedule.